scientistdanyal/ToDoList/README.md

 # ToDoList
 This mini project was given to me by CodSoft as a task in which i explore two python libraries pickle and Tkinter
 # Requirements
-# pip install pickles
+pip install pickles\n
-# pip install tkinter
+pip install tkinter

 or